The-Tooth-Business/TheToothFairyDocs/README.md

 1. As a busy parent I need to organise a Tooth Fairy pick up quickly and easily.
 Being able to login to a portal where all my details are saved saves me a lot of time.

-2. As a parent of an anxious child I need the peace of mind that when I book the Tooth Fairy there will definitly be a pick-up that same night.
-My child would be so dissapointed to find the tooth still under her pillow in the morning, so I need to receive confirmation that my booking has been successful.
+2. As a parent of an anxious child I need the peace of mind that when I book the Tooth Fairy there will definitely be a pick-up that same night.
+My child would be so disappointed to find the tooth still under her pillow in the morning, so I need to receive confirmation that my booking has been successful.

 3. As the parent in a chaotic family, we have been known to lose the occasional tooth before the tooth fairy can collect it.
 In these cases it is reassuring to know that I can login to my personal portal and cancel a tooth collection.